joshingeniero/microservices-basic/README.md

   "data": {
     "root": "Hello from Cisco Live!",
     "info": "Kubernetes is amazing!",
-    "maker": "The cake is NOT a lie!"
+    "cake": "The cake is NOT a lie!"
   }
 }
 ```